Two-Fold Homotopy of 2-Crossed Module Maps of Commutative Algebras: Quadratic 2-derivations and 2-fold homotopy

-\begin{proof} To make the formulae more compact, in this proof (and others), we do not use the ``$\circ$'' to denote composition, and put $\{e,f\}$, instead of $\{e \otimes f\}$, for Peiffer liftings.
-Let us first see that the conditions of Definition \ref{qder} are safisfied.
+\end{theorem} \begin{proof} To make the formulae more compact, in this proof (and others), we do not use the ``$\circ$'' to denote composition, and put $\{e,f\}$, instead of $\{e \otimes f\}$, for Peiffer liftings.
+Let us first see that the conditions of Definition \ref{qder} are satisfied.
 For all $e,e' \in E$ and $r,r^{\prime }\in R$, we have:

 Thus $s'$ is an $f_0$-derivation.
 We used the fact that: $\partial_{2}^{\prime}(r\blacktriangleright l)=r\blacktriangleright \partial_{2}^{\prime}(l)$.
 Also: